openbudgets/pipeline-fragments/FDPtoRDF/README.md

 ### Output

+**To a triplestore:**
 The pipeline stores the resulting RDF into a triple-store as configured in the Graph Store Protocol component (see Installation).
 By default, a new graph is created for the output and named according to the Data Package name, the IRI looks as follows:

     http://data.openbudgets.eu/resource/graph/[DataPackage name]

 If the graph already exists, it is overwritten.

+**To a filestore:** The pipeline can also store the resulting RDF in a single file using the Turtle syntax.
+The file is sent through SCP protocol as configured in the Files to SCP component (see Installation).

 For debug purposes, the output can also be downloaded through the Detail view of the Pipeline Execution UI in LinkedPipes, e.g. by displaying the "RDF representation of the FDP in a .ttl file" node output file.